 Navy-Marine Corps Memorial Stadium are always loaded with passionate fans that know how to cheer and celebrate, providing

 the perfect atmosphere to take in one of the most popular spectator sports in the world.
-Once you're there in the middle of
+All in all, this is a sport that

 Navy Midshipmen Football Fans